 Winter for Vata-Pitta-Kapha

-Thankfully, you have the strengths and stability of all three doshas to support you through the winter.
-Pitta will be largely calmed by the winter season so your primary focus will be on balancing vata and kapha.
-Still, you may find it helpful to read the vata, pitta, and kapha sections for tips on how to support each of the three doshas respectively.
-With some focused inner awareness, you can adapt the advice on a day-to-day basis—pacifying whichever dosha needs the most attention at any given time.
+Those who have tridoshic constitutions have the strengths and stability of all three doshas to support them through the winter.
+Pitta will be largely calmed by the winter season, so if you are tridoshic, your primary focus will be on balancing vata and kapha.

 Foods to Favor

-Acceptable Seasonal Indulgences
+Acceptable Winter Indulgences

 Treats that are well-suited to winter include spicier foods, caffeinated tea, coffee or espresso, and more eggs and meat than would be appropriate at other times of year.

 Foods to Minimize

 Do your best to become aware of your eating habits and of the effect that various foods have on you.
-Be on the lookout for signs of excess vata (gas, bloating, constipation, anxiety), excess pitta (acidity, diarrhea, irritability), and excess kapha (lethargy, low energy after meals, brain fog), and adjust your diet as needed to correct these manifestations of imbalance.
+Be on the lookout for signs of excess vata (gas, bloating, feelings of nervousness), excess pitta (acidity, irritability), and excess kapha (lethargy, low energy after meals, brain fog), and adjust your diet as needed to correct these manifestations of imbalance.

 In your yoga practice, an invigorating routine will suit you through the winter months, as long as you guard against pitta becoming overheated and soothe vata at the end of your practice with a long Savasana.